salesforce/QAConv/README.md

 # QAConv

 ## Overview
-This repository maintains the QAConv dataset, a question answering dataset on informative conversations.
+This repository maintains the QAConv dataset, a question answering dataset on informative conversations including business emails, panel discussions, and work channels.

 Paper: [QAConv: Question Answering on Informative Conversations]()